-Concept classification and clustering have a long history rooted in psychology [3] and artificial intelligence.
-Smith [4] defines a "concept" as "a mental representation of a class or individual."
 Dong and Agogino [5] developed a learning algorithm to automate the process to handle a large quantity of natural language texts to construct these design representations or concepts.
 Their attempts recommend that designers find relevant information based on terminologies and organize the data in a more meaningful way.
 This approach is similar to Wood et al. [6] in text-based information analysis, and our research was motivated by such text data/information retrievals for concept clustering in new product development.

-In the design process, choosing the right concept classes requires a significant amount of time and effort to narrow down concepts into a manageably small number of compelling clusters; it is crucial to explore these clustered opportunity areas before moving on to the next phase of the product development process, such as concept selection [7]-[9].
+In the design process, choosing the right concept classes requires a significant amount of time and effort to narrow down concepts into a manageably small number of compelling clusters; it is crucial to explore these clustered opportunity areas before moving on to the next phase of the product development process, such as concept selection [7-9].
 Concept clustering can also be used to identify cluster areas that have a relatively small number of concepts, which can indicate to the design team useful targets for further divergent concept generation.
-Clustering of design concepts is useful for organizing concepts into similar groups, therefore aiding designers in removing duplicate concepts and managing a large number of similar concepts [10].
-Clustering, however, can also require arduous and ineffective iterations, and the resulting clusters may not always be effective for team communication, which is key to the success of the design process [11].

-While, in machine learning, conceptual clustering methods have been well-developed as a means to summarize and organize data [12], the application of concept clustering for designers who are actually using it in real-world design projects during concept generation has been relatively underexplored.
-The computational tool developed by Bryant et al. [13],[14] assists designers in the early concept development process to automatically generate new concepts.
+Clustering of design concepts is useful for organizing concepts into similar groups, therefore aiding designers in removing duplicate concepts and managing a large number of similar concepts [1].
+Clustering, however, can also require arduous and ineffective iterations, and the resulting clusters may not always be effective for team communication, which is key to the success of the design process [10].
+While, in machine learning, conceptual clustering methods have been well developed as a means to summarize and organize data [11], the application of concept clustering for designers who are actually using it in real-world design projects during concept generation has been relatively underexplored.